KameshBhardwaj/Cognifyz_Internship_BusinessAnalytics/README.md

 - **Task 1: Data Overview** – Understanding the structure of the dataset and performing descriptive analysis.
 - **Task 2: Gender Distribution** – Visualizing the gender distribution in the dataset through graphical representations.
+- **Task 3: Descriptive Statistics** – Calculating the mean, median, and standard deviation for numerical columns.
+- **Task 4: Most Preferred Investment Avenue** – Identifying the most preferred investment avenue in the dataset.

+---

 ## Completed Tasks